 By submission of its response, the Contractor certifies that:

-- No Council member, nor the City Manager, the Director of Finance or the City Purchasing Manager is financially interested in what the Bidder is offering to sell to the City pursuant to this invitation, nor is the Bidder a City employee or board member whose bid creates a conflict of interest.
+- No Council member, nor the City Manager, the Director of Finance or the City Procurement Manager is financially interested in what the Bidder is offering to sell to the City pursuant to this invitation, nor is the Bidder a City employee or board member whose bid creates a conflict of interest.
 A conflict of interest would arise if a City employee or board member were in a position to affect either the decision to solicit bids or the selection of the successful bidder;

 - Bidder has not participated in collusion or committed any act in restraint of trade, directly or indirectly, which bears upon anyone's response or lack of response to this Invitation; and